 Myanmar is a hard place not to fall in love with.
 From e-biking past hundreds of temples at Bagan to taking in a sunset at the enchanting Shwedagon Pagoda, this country is full of breathtaking travel experiences.
 While the Bagan-Inle Lake-Yangon triangle is the most popular Myanmar itinerary, if you have the time to explore more of the country, you’ll be heavily rewarded.
-Here is our suggested route for three weeks in Myanmar, starting and ending in Yangon.
+Here is our suggested itinerary for three weeks in Myanmar, starting and ending in Yangon.
 Look for the ♥ next to the unique spots or experiences that you should only miss at your own peril.
-Now grab your backpack (or check out our guide on how to choose one) and let’s go!
+Now grab your travel backpack and let’s go!

 Responsible travel note: